MadScienceZone/go-gma-server/README.md

 is documented in the mapper(6) client manual page, toward the end of that document.

+## Instrumentation
+The server is written to report runtime performance telemetry to New Relic, but by default this functionality is disabled.
+To enable it, compile with the `-tags instrumentation` compiler option.

+If you do this you need to set up a free New Relic account at newrelic.com, and then put your license key in an environment variable called `NEW_RELIC_LICENSE_KEY` when starting the GMA server.

 ## Documentation
 The full [GMA manual](https://www.madscience.zone/gma/gma.pdf) includes notes on the usage of the server and clients (although this will need to